sindresorhus/Defaults/readme.md

 Break the lifetime tie created by `tieToLifetime(of:)`, if one exists.

 The effects of any call to `tieToLifetime(of:)` are reversed.
 Note however that if the tied-to object has already died, then the observation is already invalid and this method has no logical effect.

+#### `Defaults.withoutPropagation(_ block:)`

+Execute block without emitting events of changes made at defaults keys.

+Changes made within the block will not be propagated to observation callbacks.
+This only works with defaults `observe` or `publisher`.
+User made KVO will not be affected.

 ### `@Default(_ key:)`